 Buzzing Bee Road Volunteers

-The Making a Buzz for the Coast project is an ambitious new project led by the Bumblebee Conservation Trust in partnership with Kent Wildlife Trust.
+The Making a Buzz for the Coast project is an ambitious project led by the Bumblebee Conservation Trust in partnership with Kent Wildlife Trust.
 We are looking for enthusiastic volunteers to help us with our Bee Road work, helping to conserve rare bumblebees and other pollinators in the Swale.
-We have a number of different volunteer roles, including practical tasks on sites and wildlife monitoring.
+We have a number of different volunteer roles, including wardens on sites and wildlife monitoring.

 Each transect is 1-2km long and will take no more than about two hours to walk.
 You can fit it in when it suits you, as you do not need to carry it out on a fixed date each month.
 We can provide you with survey forms and you will need to submit your records online so that the results can be used for the benefit of bumblebee conservation.